akasal/Duino_AVR_Miner_restarter/README.md

 This AHK script has been created by Alpay Kasal of https://Bignoodle.com .
 Contact alpay at bignoodle.com or ALduino on discord.
 Feel free to edit however you wish.
-To recompile to .exe , you'll want https://www.autohotkey.com/
+To recompile to .exe , you'll want https://www.autohotkey.com/ .
+This utility pertains to the Duinocoin (DUCO) cryptocurrency project https://github.com/revoxhere/duino-coin

 ***Why was this made?***